AgusrachmanWork531/build-chat-with-ai/README.md

-# Go Secure Backend Service with Clean Architecture
+# Go Secure Backend Service with Clean Architecture & AI Chat

 This project is a secure, high-performance, and maintainable RESTful API built in Golang using the Echo framework.
-It demonstrates the principles of Clean Architecture, SOLID, and Clean Code, with a focus on robust authentication and separation of concerns.
+It demonstrates the principles of Clean Architecture, SOLID, and Clean Code, with a focus on robust authentication, separation of concerns, and real-time chat integration with Google Gemini.

 ## Features

 -   **User Management:** Core CRUD functionality for a User entity.
+-   **Real-time Chat:** WebSocket-based chat rooms.
+-   **AI Integration:** Chat responses are powered by Google Gemini.
 -   **Secure Endpoints:**
-    -   **JWT Authentication:** Protects user-specific endpoints.
+    -   **JWT Authentication:** Protects user-specific endpoints, including WebSocket connections.
     -   **Basic Authentication:** Protects administrative or internal endpoints.
 -   **Clean Architecture:** A clear separation between business logic and framework-specific code.
--   **Dependency Injection:** Interfaces are used to decouple layers.
+-   **Dependency Injection:** Interfaces are used to decouple layers, managed in a central `bootstrap` package.
--   **Configuration Management:** Centralized configuration for application settings.
+-   **Configuration Management:** Centralized configuration loaded from environment variables (`.env` supported).
 -   **Makefile:** Simplified commands for running, building, and managing the project.

 ## Architecture